 In this book, Dr. Justin Lee Goldston outlines critical success factors and best practices that can help small-to-mid-size manufacturing organizations increase their success before, during, and after implementing an ERP system into their company processes.
 This book is geared toward organizations and ERP consultants in the manufacturing industry who are curious about the ERP implementation process or want to expand their industry intelligence with insights from an industry professional.
 It also contains relevant insights and tips for companies outside the manufacturing markets.GO TO BOOK

 Directing the ERP Implementation: A Best Practice Guide to Avoiding Program Failure Traps While Tuning System Performance

 OUR TAKE: Michael W. Pelphrey has over 30 years of experience in the ERP marketplace, and in this book, he applies everything he’s learned to help leaders select and integrate the right ERP system into their company’s processes.

-OUR TAKE: Readers of Ferard Blokdyk’s book can expect to learn many of the ERP-centric fundamentals required to be ready for whatever challenges the future may hold for their enterprise.
+OUR TAKE: Readers of Gerard Blokdyk’s book can expect to learn many of the ERP-centric fundamentals required to be ready for whatever challenges the future may hold for their enterprise.

-With this textbook, best-selling author Ferard Blokdyk provides thorough coverage of ERP essentials and practices to make sure his readers can achieve their goals.
+With this textbook, best-selling author Gerard Blokdyk provides thorough coverage of ERP essentials and practices to ensure his readers can achieve their goals.
 The book contains information and criteria grounded in the experiences of ERP practitioners, old and new.
-Purchasing the book means receiving access and details to a downloadable enterprise resource planning dashboard that provides you with a projects-ready tool alongside in-depth checklists, project management templates, and tools to help with the ERP implementation process.GO TO BOOK
+Purchasing the book means receiving access and details to a downloadable enterprise resource planning dashboard that provides you with a projects-ready tool alongside in-depth checklists, project management templates, and tools to help streamline the overall ERP implementation process.GO TO BOOK

 Enterprise Resource Planning Systems 2017: 12 Frequently Asked Questions About Enterprise Resource Planning Systems